Georgia College & State University: Athletics

-Known as the Georgia College Bobcats, the college is currently a member of NCAA Division II and the Peach Belt Conference.
-Georgia College sponsors varsity teams in baseball, men's and women's basketball, men's and women's cheerleading, men's and women's cross country, golf, dance team, women's soccer, softball, men's and women's tennis, women's volleyball, men's and women's esports and collegiate bass fishing.
+The university's teams are known as the Georgia College Bobcats.
+The university is currently a member of the National Collegiate Athletic Association (NCAA) Division II and the Peach Belt Conference.
+Georgia College sponsors varsity teams in baseball, men's and women's basketball, men's and women's cheerleading, men's and women's cross country, golf, dance team, women's soccer, softball, men's and women's tennis, women's volleyball, men's and women's eSports and collegiate bass fishing.

 Student life

 Student housing

 Georgia College provides housing on campus for students.
 Students have the option to reside either in a suite-style residence hall on Central Campus or in an apartment at The Village on West Campus.

 Greek life

 Georgia College has a Greek system with over 21 sororities and fraternities under various councils.